UnclassedPenguin/bible/README.md

 ## Todo:
 - [ ] Need to find any more error handling that needs to be done
+- [ ] Change description in PrintInteractiveHelp to be shorter, or use wordwrap.

 ## Finished:
 - [x] Add a way to list all books